A FEW WORDS

 The Right Space

-Since 2008, I’ve been helping people like you get the most out of their space.
+I enjoy helping people like you get the most out of their space.

 My approach to designing spaces is a mixture of Marie Kondo meets Meryl Streep.
 Your home should be expressive like Meryl.
 It should reflect your true spirit and passion.
 And should recharge you at the end of a long day.
 When it comes to Marie Kondo, I want to help you make the most out of your space, using what you have and love first, but also tossing out anything that is not spark joy to you.
 Everything has a place and that place is lovely, too.